Macaroni pie: Preparation

 Typical ingredients in macaroni pie include macaroni pasta, cheese, milk, butter, flour, salt, pepper and various spices.
 Additional ingredients sometimes used include onion and bread crumbs.
 Other ingredients may also be used.
 It can be prepared as a low-fat dish using reduced fat cheese and skim milk.
 Some versions, such as those in Scotland, are prepared using a pie crust, while others are not.
 It may be served sliced into wedges.

 By region

-In the Caribbean, macaroni pie is typically prepared without using a pie crust.
-In the Caribbean, it is sometimes consumed cold, which may be referred to as "Caribbean style".
+In the Caribbean, macaroni pie is typically prepared without using a pie crust, and may sometimes be consumed cold, which may be referred to as "Caribbean style".

 Barbados

 Macaroni pie is a popular dish in Barbados, where it is commonly consumed as a main or side dish along with fish or meat.
 It is sometimes prepared as a spicy dish, using spices such as black pepper and hot sauces.